Springer correspondence for the split symmetric pair in type $A$: Introduction

 \section{Introduction}

-In \cite{CVX1} we have initiated a study of Springer correspondence for symmetric spaces, in particular, in the split case of type $A$.
-There we compute Fourier transforms of IC sheaves supported on certain nilpotent orbits using resolutions of singularities of nilpotent orbit closures.
-In this paper we study the problem in general in the split case of type $A$ replacing the resolutions with a nearby cycle sheaves construction due to Grinberg \cite{G1,G2}.
-We have obtained partial results in \cite{CVX1,CVX2}.
+In this paper we consider the Springer correspondence in the case of symmetric spaces.
+We will concentrate on the split case of type $A$, i.e., the case of $\SL(n,\mathbb{R})$.
+The case of $\SL(n,\mathbb{H})$ was considered by Henderson in~\cite{H}, Grinberg in~\cite{G2} and Lusztig in \cite{L5}, and the case of $\mathrm{U}(p,q)$ was considered by Lusztig in~\cite{Lu3} where he treats the general case of semi-simple inner automorphisms.
+In both of these cases Springer theory closely resembles the classical situation.
+This turns out not to be so in the split case we consider here.
+In \cite{CVX1,CVX2} we have computed Fourier transforms of IC sheaves supported on certain nilpotent orbits using resolutions of singularities of nilpotent orbit closures.
+In this paper we study the problem in general in the split case of type $A$ replacing the resolutions with a nearby cycle sheaf construction in~\cite{GVX} based on earlier ideas of Grinberg \cite{G1,G2}.

 Let us call an irreducible IC sheaf supported on a nilpotent orbit a nilpotent orbital complex.
 We show that the Fourier transform gives a bijection between nilpotent orbital complexes and certain representations of (extended) braid groups.
 We identify these representations of (extended) braid groups and construct them explicitly in terms of irreducible representations of Hecke algebras of symmetric groups at $q=-1$.
 This bijection can be viewed as Springer correspondence for the symmetric pair $(\SL(N),\SO(N))$.
 Let us note that the fact that representations of (affine) Hecke algebras at $q=-1$ arise in this situation was already observed by Grojnowski in his thesis~\cite{Gr}.